 Roofing contractors offer a wide range of upgrades during a complete re-roof.
 If your home doesn’t already have gutters and downspouts, now is the time to add them.
 Even if you do have a drainage system already in place, you may want to replace it.
 As gutters age, they tend to pull away from the house and can also rust.

-Venting is another consideration.
+One of the other things to consider when replacing a roof is venting.
 Adding ridge vents, soffit vents, and gable vents will help reduce energy consumption.
 Vents move air around the attic, which makes it easier to cool the rest of your home.
 Other upgrades include installing chimney caps and adding eave flashing.
 Ask the roofer what upgrades would benefit your home the most.
 Spending the extra cash now may actually save you money in the long run.

 Ask About Warranties